marijnh/Eloquent-JavaScript/11_async.md

 ## Collections of promises

-{{index "neighbors binding", "ping request"}}
+{{index "neighbors property", "ping request"}}

-Each nest computer keeps an array of other nests within transmission distance in its `neighbors` binding.
+Each nest computer keeps an array of other nests within transmission distance in its `neighbors` property.
 To check which of those are currently reachable, you could write a function that tries to send a `"ping"` request (a request that simply asks for a response) to each of them, and see which ones come back.